longkidkoolstar/Json-Editor/README.md

 3. **Validate JSON**: Click the "Validate" button to check if your JSON is valid
 4. **Save a document**: Sign up or log in, then click the "Save" button
 5. **Load a document**: Click the "Load" button to see your saved documents

+## Deployment to Vercel

+1. Push your code to GitHub (make sure `.env` is in `.gitignore`).

+2. Create a new project on Vercel and connect it to your GitHub repository.

+3. In the Vercel project settings, add the following environment variables:
+   - `SUPABASE_URL`
+   - `SUPABASE_KEY`

+4. Deploy your project.

+## How Environment Variables Work

+- The server exposes environment variables to the client via the `/env-config.js` endpoint.
+- The client loads these variables before loading the application code.
+- The application uses these variables for Supabase configuration.

 ## License